LUMC/HAMLET/README.md

 may have any number of read pairs, and HAMLET will handle those properly.

 ## Execution

-After installation of all the required tools, you will need to fill in the pipeline settings in a JSON file, and create a PEP or CSV sample sheet.

-For the runtime settings, use the provided `test/data/config/test-chrM.json` file as template and update the values as required.
-Let's call this file `config.json`.

 If running in a cluster, you may also want to define the resource configurations in another YAML file.
 Read more about this type of configuration on the official [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration).
 For this